- What is a competitive analysis?

 Accelerate the competitive analysis process by transforming real-time customer data into insights – and insights into action

 Competitive analysis is one of the most time-consuming activities for brands.
-Sprinklr’s Competitive Insights & Benchmarking, part of Sprinklr Modern Research, automates competitive intelligence with AI to instantly reveal what the world’s biggest brands are doing across the eight most critical social channels — and which best-in-class experiences offer insights that your own organization can leverage to differentiate sooner.
+Sprinklr’s Competitive Insights & Benchmarking, part of Sprinklr Insights, automates competitive intelligence with AI to instantly reveal what the world’s biggest brands are doing across the eight most critical social channels — and which best-in-class experiences offer insights that your own organization can leverage to differentiate sooner.

 Automating the competitive analysis process with Sprinklr Social Listening to manage data and insights from the most popular modern digital and social channels

 Pivoting your product strategy by understanding how your products, features, and services stack up against your competition when it comes to customer experience and sentiment